Use GitHub Codespaces

 Tip

 - Use FRRouting to use the 2 CPU/8 GB codespaces VM with more extensive labs.
+Other containers, like Arista cEOS or Nokia SR-Linux, need more memory.

 - Codespaces have persistent storage; you can download and install other containers.